 - Lights are important

 Faulty lights are the single biggest factor for failure in MOT.
-Almost 20% of all the people that took an MOT test in Maidstone and elsewhere in Britain failed due to the condition of their car’s lights.
+Almost 20% of all the people that took an MOT in Maidstone and elsewhere in Britain failed due to the condition of their car’s lights.
 That includes the headlamps, taillights and fog lights as well.
 Make sure that they are in excellent condition before you go for your MOT.

 Pro tip: Remember to check the small lamps on your number plate, and indicators as well.